 As 2010 arrived and began to unfold, my uncertainty as to whether or not I might ever record again weighed heavily on my thoughts each and every day.
 After all, I really had not recorded in the studio since "BORROWED TIME" and that was back in 2007.
 The joyful release of the double-live CD "THE SUITCASE" in 2008 was a miracle that gave the impression that I had 'recorded' but, of course, the truth was that this recording came from a May, 1994 concert while touring in Europe.
 For me, with each release there came the renewed hope that perhaps one of them would make the difference, and I could return to some form of touring that would be realistic and possible.
 Needless to say, that never happened.

 There's not much point in bemoaning the national economic woes, the global economy, nor the constant terrorist acts, and near acts, that throw the airline industry into a panic, and make air travel for musicians a worse nightmare than ever before.
 The solutions to these pressing issues are way out of our hands as individuals.
 Time keeps passing, and nothing really changes for the better.
-Experience teaches us that things will surely change for the better, but when that will happen?
+Experience teaches us that things will surely change for the better, but when that might happen?
 No one can tell us this with any degree of certainty.
 How does one work their way out of such a dark tunnel, and motivate oneself to make something happen?
 For me, there was certainly no one simple answer.
-In truth, it was the first time that I can recall in my musical life where I had no idea what I would like to do even if I knew that I could record!
+In truth, it was the first time that I can recall in my musical life where I had no idea what I would like to do, even if I knew that I could record!
 What a strange feeling that was for me.
 I had always been able to visualize what was 'next' for me, even if it was uncertain as to how and when it would happen.
 Seeing the future keeps one motivated and always in pursuit of something positive.
 But, I couldn't see anything, I couldn't hear anything from within, and time was passing relentlessly.

 My initial thought was that I would continue down the path that produced both "THE GREEN FIELD" and "BORROWED TIME."
-Meaning that there would be a mixture of Jazz trio or quartet playing, and then some tunes with Latin percussion added.
+Meaning that there would be a mixture of Jazz trio or quartet playing, and then, there would be some tunes with Latin percussion added.
 I thought that I would try something different and try to play with some of the wonderful young acoustic bassists and drummers that I had been listening to, but, when I learned that one of my good friends and respected colleagues had formed a quartet with the exact two players that I had in mind, I felt that this was enough of a 'sign' from the cosmos that I should let that idea go, and I did!
 After further thought, I realized that, the truth is that I am virtually the only guitarist who is deeply involved with Latin Jazz, and I should just go in that direction, but this time, really do it all the way.
-And so, as I worked at the music and began to put it all together, suddenly, as if out of nowhere, I had 9 pieces of music close to ready to go.
+And so, as I worked at the music, and began to put it all together, suddenly, as if out of nowhere, I had 9 pieces of music close to ready to go.
 I could not believe it!

 On the road to assembling all the music, I suddenly remember the two remaining tunes that I never had the chance to record with the Caribbean Jazz Project before deciding to leave the group in 2002.
 Those tunes were "Zancudoville" and "Los Gaiteros" both deeply rooted in my wonderful experiences in Venezuela between 1999 and 2002.
 With those tunes now included, I had 11 tunes in all, and I felt ready to pick-up the phone, and to try to make this actually happen.
 I contacted Jill Dell'Abate to be my production coordinator and, lucky for me, she agreed to do it.
 From the beginning, there were only 5 players that I had in mind for this.
 I didn't even want to think about the possibility of what I might have to do if one or more of these players had a conflict and could not be part of the project.
 Those players were: Anthony Jackson(Contrabass Guitar); Dennis Chambers(Drums); Manolo Badrena(Percussion & Voice); Marc Quiñones(Timbal) and Bobby Allende(Conga).
 I knew that I could not record "Zancudoville" effectively without keyboard, and so, Rob Mounsey would be a part of this as well.
 As the music took shape, 4 of the 11 tunes would have brief vocal or vocalese sections, I decided that I would make every possible effort to see if I could get Gracinha Leporace, the great Brasilian singer, who is also the wife of Sergio Méndes, and the 'voice' of his music for decades, to participate.
 Sadly, I was never able to make that happen.